Clases de Ingles (English Language Classes)

 Hospitality Ministers are critical to the ESL/SSL program's success.
 They open up the building before students arrive, close the building after class and prepare snacks for the break.
 They also generally maintain the programs supply inventory and serve the various needs of students and teachers to help the program continue to run smoothly.

-We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday, Wednesday or Thursday) in the Spring semester of the ESL Program.
-Please see above for more details.
+We are looking for volunteers to serve primarily as teachers, tutors and persons of hospitality one night per week (Tuesday, Wednesday or Thursday) in the Fall semester of the ESL Program.
+Please see below for more details.
 While volunteers are not required to have formal training in teaching English as a second language, we expect their native language to be English.
 If you are not comfortable teaching a class on your own, we can pair you with a more experienced teacher.
-If you are interested in volunteering, please contact Molly Egilsrud at email@example.com.
+If you are interested in volunteering, please contact email@example.com.

 Why We Do This